frjcomp/gots/README.md

 - In a session: run shell commands; `Ctrl D` to return.

 **Quick tips:**
 First connection without a fingerprint will still work with a self-signed cert; the client (`gotsr`) logs a warning and prints the certificate fingerprint.
-If you use pinning, obtain and verify the fingerprint via a trusted channel (e.g., printed by `gotsl -s`) before using `--cert-fingerprint`.
+If you use pinning, obtain and verify the fingerprint via a trusted channel (e.g., printed by `gotsl`) before using `--cert-fingerprint`.

 ### Shared Secret Authentication